researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

                    claimedMessageUris: Immutable.Set(),
                    rejectedMessageUris: Immutable.Set(),
                    retractedMessageUris: Immutable.Set(),

-                   isLoaded: true|false, //default is false, whether or not the agreementData has been loaded already },
+               },
                petriNetData: Immutable.Map(),
                isLoadingAgreementData: true|false, //default is false, whether or not the agreementData has been loaded,